deepraj02/api-Handling-For-Flutter-And-ESP8266/README.md

 ## what's done till now

-a simple api has been created using express to check the intigration of nodemcu and server.
+a simple api has been created using express to check the intigration of nodemcu and server. recieving data on /msg and sending it back with some modification